saffroncoin/csfrd/README.md

 	--fee-multiplier=0.001
 	```

-	Note: for some users counterpartyd has trouble parsing spaces in the `--text` argument.
+	Note: for some users csfrd has trouble parsing spaces in the `--text` argument.
 One workaround is to
 		add an additional set of quotes.
 For example, `--text='"Bitcoin price feed"'`.

 * Bet